cDanowski/javaPS/documentation/sequence_diagrams/workflow_general/general_workflow.markdown

 2.	call the *doXOperation()* method from the found ***Binding*** component.
 Here the *X* indicates that different ***Binding*** implementations use different *do*-operations.
 E.g. a GET request is usually handled by a ***KvpBinding*** component, which offers a *doGetOperation()* method.
 Opposite a POST request is handled by a ***Binding*** implementation that has a *doPostOperation()* method.
 3.	the request is *parsed* and transformed into the associated ***Request*** object.
 The request *parsing* is explained in section [Parsing of a Request in detail](#parsing-of-a-request-in-detail).
 4.	determine the *service operator* that *receives* the request. **Iceland** offers a ***GenericServiceOperator*** component, which is used for all possible WPS requests.
 Hence the implementation is kept generic at this point.
 5.	within the *receiveRequest()* method, the generic *service operator* fetches an appropriate *request operator*.
 Again **Iceland** offers a generic implementation named ***GenericRequestOperator*** that can handle all types of WPS requests.
 However, as each request requires a different processing from this point onwards, the generic *request operator* is instantiated with request specific properties.
+For instance a ***RequestOperatorKey*** property stores the parameters *service*, *version* and *operation name* of an incoming request.
+Based on these properties, ***GenericRequestOperator*** is able to determine, which concrete other components are required during the next processing steps described below.
 6.	as next step, the request needs to be *validated* by the request specific implementation of ***ParameterValidator***, e.g. by performing sanity checks on the delivered parameters or by checking certain values of request parameters.
 If a request parameter is missing or a non-existent resource is requested, an exception will be thrown.
 Relying on its request specific properties, the ***GenericRequestOperator*** knows, which validating component is responsible for this task.
 Note that the actual implementation of ***ParameterValidator*** is located within **JavaPS**!
 The section [Workflow of WPS 2.0 operations](../workflow_wps_operations/workflow_wps_operations.markdown) contains detailed sequence diagrams of the validation process for each **WPS** operation.
 7.	after successful validation the appropriate *operation handler* is fetched from the ***OperationHandlerRepository***.
 For each WPS request/operation (*GetCapabilities*, *DescribeProcess*, *Execute*, *GetStatus*, *GetResult*, *Dismiss*), exactly one implementation of the interface ***OperationHandler*** exists.
 Each comprises a *handle()* method to perform operation-specific processing steps.
 The section [Identification of Binding in detail](#identification-of-binding-in-detail) describes how Iceland fetches the appropriate ***OperationHandler***.
 8.	the ***OperationHandler*** implementation performs the necessary steps to process the request and eventually creates a request/operation specific ***Response*** object.
 Note that the processing steps of each different request greatly vary.
 Detailed sequence diagrams of the *request handling* of each **WPS operation** are included in section [Workflow of WPS 2.0 operations](../workflow_wps_operations/workflow_wps_operations.markdown).